WaiSham/CSCI3100_GoBang/README.md

 # CSCI3100_GoBang
 A required project dedicated to Michael <3

-# For precious groupmates that is contributing to this project:
+# For beloved groupmates that is contributing to this project:

 Branch or Clone the repository to your environment first, then do your editing.